STAT545-UBC/STAT545-UBC-original-website/automation04_make-activity.md

     - Git folks: does the restoration of `words.txt` cause it to drop off your radar as a changed/deleted file?
 See how this stuff all works together?
   * Git folks: Commit.

+See the sample Project at this point in [this commit](https://github.com/STAT545-UBC/make-activity/tree/9e1a556adc602ffce91b5c8edccd223237080c54).

 ### Create a table of word lengths

 This rule will read the list of words and generate a table of word length frequency, stored in a tab-separated-values (TSV) file.
 This R script is a little longer, so we'll put it in its own file, named `histogram.r`.
 If either the script `histogram.r` or the data file `words.txt` were to change, we'd need to rerun this command to get up-to-date results, so both files are dependencies of this rule.
 The input-file variable `$<` refers to the *first* dependency, `histogram.r`.